Skip to Calculator

 Fabric Yardage for Quilts: From Throw to King Size

 How much fabric do you need for a quilt?
-Get accurate yardage estimates for throw, twin, full, queen, and king quilts — top, backing, and binding included.
+Get accurate yardage estimates for throw, twin, full, queen, and king quilts, including top, backing, and binding.

 Quilt yardage is one of those deceptively simple calculations that turns complicated fast.
-A single-fabric quilt top is straightforward — but the moment you add a pieced design, borders, and binding, you're tracking six or eight separate fabric requirements.
+A single-fabric quilt top is straightforward.
+The moment you add a pieced design, borders, and binding, though, you're tracking six or eight separate fabric requirements.
 Then there's backing, which needs entirely different math.

-This guide covers yardage for every standard quilt size and every major component: top, backing, and binding.
+This post walks through yardage for every standard quilt size and every major component: top, backing, and binding.
 It also covers the common traps that leave quilters short on fabric mid-project.

 Standard Quilt Sizes and What They Mean